Dumuzid

-Dumuzid or Dumuzi or Tammuz (Duʾūzu, Dûzu; תַּמּוּז), (Note: Derived from the Sumerian words meaning "faithful son".)
-(Note: ܬܡܘܙ; تمّوز ALA) known to the Sumerians as Dumuzid the Shepherd and to the Canaanites as Adon (𐤀𐤃𐤍; Proto-Hebrew: 𐤀𐤃𐤍), is an ancient Mesopotamian and Levantine deity associated with agriculture and shepherds, who was also the first and primary consort of the goddess Inanna (later known as Ishtar).
+Dumuzid, Dumuzi, or Tammuz (Duʾūzu, Dûzu; تمّوز, ALA; תַּמּוּז), (Note: Derived from the Sumerian words meaning "faithful son".)
+(Note: ܬܵܡܘܿܙ; تمّوز) known to the Sumerians as Dumuzid the Shepherd and to the Canaanites as Adon (𐤀𐤃𐤍; Proto-Hebrew: 𐤀𐤃𐤍), is an ancient Mesopotamian and Levantine deity associated with agriculture and shepherds, who was also the first and primary consort of the goddess Inanna (later known as Ishtar).
 In Sumerian mythology, Dumuzid's sister was Geshtinanna, the goddess of agriculture, fertility, and dream interpretation.
 In the Sumerian King List, Dumuzid is listed as an antediluvian king of the city of Bad-tibira and also an early king of the city of Uruk.

 In Inanna's Descent into the Underworld, Inanna perceives that Dumuzid has failed to properly mourn her death and, when she returns from the Underworld, allows the galla demons to drag him down to the Underworld as her replacement.
 Inanna later regrets this decision and decrees that Dumuzid will spend half of the year in the Underworld, but the other half of the year with her, while his sister Geshtinanna stays in the Underworld in his place, thus resulting in the cycle of the seasons.
 In the Sumerian poem Inanna Prefers the Farmer, Dumuzid competes against the farmer Enkimdu for Inanna's hand in marriage.

 Gilgamesh references Tammuz in Tablet VI of the Epic of Gilgamesh as the love of Ishtar's youth, who was turned into an allalu bird with a broken wing.
 Dumuzid was associated with fertility and vegetation and the hot, dry summers of Mesopotamia were believed to be caused by Dumuzid's yearly death.
 During the month in midsummer bearing his name, people all across Mesopotamia would engage in public, ritual mourning for him.
 The cult of Dumuzid later spread to the Levant and to Greece, where he became known under the West Semitic name Adonis.

 Tammuz is mentioned by name in the Book of Ezekiel (e.g., Ezek.
 8:14–15) and possibly alluded to in other passages from the Hebrew Bible.
 In late nineteenth and early twentieth century scholarship of religion, Tammuz was widely seen as a prime example of the archetypal dying-and-rising god, but the discovery of the full Sumerian text of Inanna's Descent in the mid-twentieth century appeared to disprove the previous scholarly assumption that the narrative ended with Dumuzid's resurrection and instead revealed that it ended with Dumuzid's death.
 However, the rescue of Dumuzid from the underworld was later found in the text Return of Dumuzid, translated in 1963.